jurosh/nodejs-eol-converter-cli/README.md

 ## Examples

-See which files will be affected:
+Run just warmup - to see which files will be affected:

 ```
 eolConverter warmup "**/*.js"
 ```

-Conversions (cannot be undone):
+Run conversions (cannot be undone):

 **To LF (Unix & Mac default)**